ProjectTorreyPines/FUSE.jl/docs/src/install.md

 * Setup your `$PATH` environment variable
   - Under OSX edit your `~/.zshrc` and add ` PATH=/Applications/Julia-1.7.app/Contents/Resources/julia/bin:$PATH`
   - Under Linux edit your `~/.bashrc` and add ` PATH=/PATH_TO_PARENT_JULIA_FOLDER/julia/bin:$PATH`
-* Test that your julia interpreter starts by typing `julia` at the terminal
+* Test that your Julia interpreter starts by typing `julia` at the terminal

 ## Install FUSE packages
 1. Clone the FUSE repository under the `~/.julia/dev` folder (note that the repository ends with `.jl` but the install folder does not):

    ```bash
    mkdir -p ~/.julia/dev
    cd ~/.julia/dev